go101/go101/pages/generics/555-type-constraints-and-parameters.md

 then constraints are type templates (and types are constraint instances).

-A type parameter is a type which is declared in a type parameter list and could be used in a generic type specificaiton or a generic function/method declaration.
+A type parameter is a type which is declared in a type parameter list and could be used in a generic type specification or a generic function/method declaration.
 Each type parameter is a distinct named type.

 Since Go 1.18, value types in Go could be categorized in two categories: